Is It Bad to Charge a Lithium Battery to 100%?

 • Battery longevity experts often say charging to 100% can shorten lifespan if it happens frequently.

 Both statements are true depending on usage scenario.
-To understand why, we need to discuss something essential: the lithium battery’s state of charge.
+The difference comes down to how the battery is used and how charging is managed.
+To fully understand this, we need to look at a key concept: the battery’s state of charge.

 What Is “State of Charge” and Why Does It Matter?